mafintosh/markdoc/README.md

 Then just run `markdoc doc.md` which outputs a single html file of the rendered markdown.

+[Experience](http://api.ge.tt/0/8CDCvt4/1/blob) how this markdown file is rendered with markdoc.

 ### But wait! there is more!

 Markdoc can also render markdown that is written inside comments in a code file.